jacklule/DataViz-Syllabus/GitHubSetUp.md

 <p> The following class, the students then should follow the <a href="https://pages.github.com/">GitHub Pages guide</a>, using "User or organization" site and "GitHub for Mac" to set up their .io repository page, which will serve as a Portfolio of their work for the class and for future employers.</p>

 My **annotations** for GitHub Pages Guide:
-- GitHub for Mac should already be installed on local computer
+- It is best if GitHub for Mac could already be installed on the local computer.
+But GitHub asks for admin approval and so profs may want to do that step before classes begin.
 - Go to the [GitHub Pages Guide](https://pages.github.com/) and follow steps, using GitHub for Mac
 - "Head over to GitHub" means go to **github.com/username** and create a new repository named **username.github.io**
 - Step 2: Clone the Repository **may** be accomplished by merely clicking Set Up in Desktop.
 Students will need to know, however, where the local repo is being stored on the computer.